Equivalence class of Emergent Single Weyl fermion lattice models in 3 dimensions: gapless superconductors and superfluids versus chiral fermions: Fermion Lattice Model Analysis I

 As will be discussed in section \ref{part: Charge}, due to the bands being everywhere Kramer-degenerate, there are many conserved symmetry charges one can define for this model.
 Here is the most symmetric one:

 The symmetry charge flows into a desired structure of in the infrared limit of ${\bf k}\rightarrow 0$.
 This is an emergent chiral charge for a tQCP\cite{Zhou1}.
 As predicted for any chiral charge of a single Weyl fermion, the charge goes to 0 at $\mathbf{k} = (\pi,\pi,\pi)$.
-It is possible to find the real space charge by expanding the last term in a Fourier series, but for the sake of brevity we do not show the result here.
-Instead, we can have the following alternative charge:
+It is possible to find the real space charge by expanding the last term in a Fourier series: